H. Jane Brockmann

-Education and career
+Early Education and career

-Brockmann has a B.S. from Tufts University (1967) and an M.S. from the University of Wisconsin (1972).
+Brockmann has a B.S. from Tufts University (1967) and an M.S. from the University of Wisconsin–Madison (1972).
 She earned her Ph.D. from the University of Wisconsin in 1976, and then took a position at the University of Florida as an assistant professor.
 In 1989, Brockmann was promoted to professor.
 In 2011, she became the first faculty Emerita of the biology department at the University of Florida, and there was a symposium given in her honor.

 Research

 Brockmann's research on animal behavior spans different groups in the animal kingdom.
-She has examined kleptoparasitism in birds, the mating and nesting tactics of wasps including investigations into the mud-daubing wasp Trypoxylon politum and a digger wasp (Sphex ichneumoneus.
+She has examined kleptoparasitism in birds, the mating and nesting tactics of wasps including investigations into the mud-daubing wasp Trypoxylon politum and a digger wasp (Sphex ichneumoneus).
 In beetles, she has examined sexual selection in Diaprepes abbreviatus which is important in Florida because it causes problems with citrus crops.
 Her research on behavior and population biology of horseshoe crabs is conducted at Cedar Keys National Wildlife Refuge, and includes addressing the question of why females select their nesting sites and the nesting tactics of males.
 She has also used genetics to define genetically distinct groups of horseshoe crabs in Florida and along the east coast of the United States.